-Physics Foundation: All physics majors must complete a core of five physics courses called the Foundation.
-In addition to the three-term introductory sequence (Physics 106, 110 or 115, 120), the Foundation includes a course in Modern Physics with laboratory (Physics 240) and a course in Thermal and Statistical Physics (Physics 250).
+Physics Foundation: All physics majors must complete a core of four physics courses called the Foundation.
+In addition to the three-term introductory sequence (Physics 110 or 115, 117, 120), the Foundation includes a course in Modern Physics with laboratory (Physics 240) .
 Accompanying these physics courses must be work in mathematics including Multivariable Calculus (Math 212) and Linear Systems (Math 214).

 Options: In addition to the Foundation, all physics majors must complete one of the following Physics Options.
 Upon graduation, the student's transcript will list both the major (Physics) and the chosen Option.

 Some of the five Options require Physics Selectives, which are courses from the 260 or 360 series, or 300-level courses below 390 not otherwise required for the Option.